OpenHardware-Initiative/kria_dma/README.md

-# Kria KR260 DMA-Proxy Debugging Repository
+# Kria KR260 DMA Debugging Repository

-This repository contains the project files for debugging a DMA implementation on the Kria KR260, based on the Xilinx Wiki `dma-proxy` tutorials.
+This repository documents the process of implementing and debugging a userspace-controlled AXI DMA system on the Kria KR260 robotics kit.
+The goal is a stable DMA data transfer between the Processing System (PS) and Programmable Logic (PL).

-The goal is to successfully run the `dma-proxy` kernel driver and the `dma-proxy-test` userspace application with a custom AXI DMA hardware design.
-This project is part of our submission for the AMD Open Hardware Competition.
+This project is part of a submission for the AMD Open Hardware Competition.

-## Current Project Status: **Blocked**
+## Current Project Status: **Final Debugging Stage**

-The project is currently blocked at the software initialization stage.
-The hardware loads successfully, but the `dma-proxy` kernel driver fails to bind to the device tree, preventing the test application from running.
+The project has successfully pivoted to the robust `bperez77/xilinx_axidma` software stack.
+All software and device tree binding issues have been solved.
+The `axidma.ko` driver now successfully probes the hardware.

+The final remaining issue is a **hardware-level memory corruption bug** that occurs when a DMA transfer is initiated.

+---

+## Debugging Journey Summary

+### Initial Approach (Deprecated)

+The initial attempt followed the Xilinx Wiki "DMA Proxy" tutorial.
+This approach was ultimately unsuccessful due to a fundamental incompatibility between the tutorial's device tree requirements and the Kria's kernel overlay manager, which resulted in a silent driver probe failure.
+The code for this is in `/Software/linux_dma_tutorial (deprecated)`.

+### Current Approach (`xilinx_axidma`) - Near Success

+We pivoted to the `bperez77/xilinx_axidma` driver, which proved to be a much more stable and transparent software stack.

-### What Works ✅
+#### What Works ✅

-1.  **Hardware Generation:** A Vivado (2023.1) project with an AXI DMA loopback has been created.
-It successfully synthesizes, implements, and generates a bitstream (`.bin`) and hardware archive (`.xsa`).
+1.  **Hardware Generation:** A complete Vivado (2024.1) project has been built and fully debugged.
+It correctly generates all required artifacts (`.bin`, `.xsa`, `.dtbo`).
-2.  **Hardware Loading:** The generated hardware (`.bin`, `.dtbo`, `shell.json`) is successfully loaded onto the Kria KR260 using `xmutil`.
+2.  **Hardware Loading & Probing:** The custom hardware is successfully loaded onto the Kria using `xmutil`.
+The kernel's low-level `xilinx-dma` driver successfully probes the AXI DMA, confirming the hardware is fundamentally sound.
-3.  **Low-Level Kernel Driver:** After loading the hardware, `dmesg` confirms that the kernel's built-in `xilinx-dma` driver successfully probes the AXI DMA at its memory-mapped address (`0xA0000000`).
-This proves the hardware itself is functional and visible to the kernel.

-### The Core Problem ❌

-The `dma-proxy.ko` kernel module is failing to initialize because the kernel is silently rejecting the `dma_proxy` node from the device tree overlay.

-#### Key Evidence:

-1.  **Driver `probe` is not called:** When `sudo insmod dma-proxy.ko` is run, debug `pr_info` statements placed at the start of the `dma_proxy_probe` function do not appear in `dmesg`.
-This confirms the driver is never matched with a device.
-2.  **Device Tree Node is Missing:** After loading the hardware with `xmutil`, checking the live device tree shows the node is absent:
-    ```bash
-    ls /proc/device-tree/dma_proxy
-    # Output: No such file or directory
+3.  **Device Tree Binding:** After significant debugging, a correct device tree overlay was created.
+This overlay is successfully applied by the kernel.
+4.  **Driver Initialization:** The `axidma.ko` kernel module **successfully probes** and initializes. `dmesg` confirms the driver finds the DMA channels:
     ```
-3.  **Specific Kernel Error:** Using dynamic debug (`dynamic_debug`), we captured the specific error message from the kernel's overlay manager:
+    axidma: ...
+DMA: Found 1 transmit channels and 1 receive channels.
     ```
-    OF: overlay: init_overlay_changeset() ovcs->overlay_root is not dynamic
+5.  **Userspace Communication:** The `axidma_benchmark` application successfully opens the `/dev/axidma` device file and initiates a DMA transfer.

+#### The Core Problem: Source Memory Corruption ❌

+Despite the entire software stack now being functional, the system fails the moment a real data transfer begins.

+*   **Symptom:** The `axidma_benchmark` test application fails with the following error:
     ```
-    This indicates the kernel is rejecting the root-level fragment containing the `dma_proxy` node.

----
+    Test failed!
+The transmit buffer was overwritten at byte 0.
+    Expected 0x1234acde, found 0x000000de.
+    ```

+*   **Root Cause:** This is a **hardware-level memory corruption bug**.
+The AXI DMA IP, upon being commanded to *read* from the source `tx_buf`, is instead performing a faulty AXI transaction that *destroys* the contents of that same buffer.

+*   **Most Likely Cause:** This behavior is a classic symptom of a **misconfiguration in the hardware coherency settings**.
+The Vivado design currently enables hardware coherency (`dma-coherent`, `AxCACHE`/`AxPROT` signals).
+An issue in this complex system is the primary suspect for the memory corruption.

 ## Hardware Block Diagram

 This is the core Vivado block design.

 ![Vivado Block Diagram](hardware/kria_dma_vivado.png)

-## File Structure

-This repository contains the key files used in the project.

-### `/hardware`

-*   `pl.dtsi`: The final, manually edited device tree source file that is compiled into the `.dtbo`.
-This is the file at the heart of the issue.
-*   `vivado_screenshot.png`: A screenshot of the core Vivado block diagram.

-### `/software`

-This directory contains the source code from the [Xilinx-Wiki-Projects/software-prototypes](https://github.com/Xilinx-Wiki-Projects/software-prototypes) repository.

-*   `/software/Kernel/`:
-    *   `dma-proxy.c`: The kernel module source, instrumented with `pr_info` statements for debugging.
-    *   `Makefile`: The `Makefile` used to compile the kernel module on the Kria.
-*   `/software/User/`:
-    *   `dma-proxy-test.c`: The userspace test application.
-*   `/software/Common/`:
-    *   `dma-proxy.h`: The shared header file.